nergalex/f5-aks-kic-lab/source/class3/module2/module2.rst

 |    - tls: allows to attach a secret with a TLS certificate and key.
 The secret must belong to the same namespace as the VirtualServer.
 |    - route: defines rules for matching client requests to actions like passing a request to an upstream.

+**REPLACE {{SITE_ID}} in the hostname by your allocated site ID before saving and applying the manifest below in cafe-virtual-server-lab2-ex1.yaml.**

 .. code-block:: yaml
+    :emphasize-lines: 8

         apiVersion: k8s.nginx.org/v1
         kind: VirtualServer